Sanitation in Cold Climate Working Group 04a

 Introducing the Leads of this Initiative

-Judith Maréchal is a specialist in water and sanitation solutions for cold climates and is actively working on establishing a network to connect polar and mountainous regions for shared expertise.
-With a PhD from the Technical University of Denmark (DTU Sustain) on rural water supplies in Greenland, Judith has lived and worked in Norway, Nepal, and Greenland.
-She is also a member of the UArctic Thematic Network on Arctic WASH, striving to create solutions for cold and high-altitude regions that are both sustainable and culturally appropriate.
+Judith Maréchal, specialised on WASH in cold climates, is working on establishing a network of expertise between polar and mountain regions.
+Currently based at the Civil and Water Engineering Department of ULaval, Québec, she has lived and worked in Norway, Nepal, and Greenland, and is also a member of the UArctic Thematic Network on Arctic WASH.
+Judith is striving to find solutions for cold and high-altitude regions that are both sustainable and culturally appropriate.

 Tobias Ulbrich serves as a WASH Consultant at UNICEF WASH Hub in Copenhagen, where he focuses on Cold Climate Sanitation.
 Currently, he is evaluating a Container-Based Wastewater Treatment System (CBWTS) in Mongolia, with a view toward scaling it to other cold climate regions.
 Tobias brings extensive experience from his years in the WASH sector, including his role as WASH and Regional coordinator at BORDA.